Free Legal Dictionary – User Supplied Legal Definitions

 Jury: the group of individuals empaneled to decide on the facts involved in the trial

-Jury Trial: the determination of a case by a jury, the jury decides the facts, and the court instructs the jury of the law to be applied to the facts
+Jury Trial: the determination of a case by a jury; the jury decides the facts, and the court instructs the jury on the Law to be applied to the facts

 L.

-Latent Defect: a defect not discoverable by the exercise of an ordinary inspection, see HIDDEN DEFECT
+Latent Defect: a defect not discoverable by an ordinary inspection; see HIDDEN DEFECT.

-Law Office Study Program: A few states offered that allow one to become a lawyer with no law school or undergrad.
+Law Office Study Program: A few states offer that allows one to become a lawyer without law school or undergrad.

-Law of the Case: a legal principle which states that a determination of law by a higher court is considered as correct during all subsequent hearings in the proceedings unless the question is being heard by a court more elevated than the court that made the ruling
+Law of the Case: a legal principle that states that a determination of Law by a higher court is considered correct during all subsequent hearings in the proceedings unless the question is being heard by a court more elevated than the court that made the ruling

 Lay Witness: a witness that is testifying as a witness to a fact or an opinion as opposed to a notice given by an expert about a matter beyond the expected comprehension of the jury